-Western Trunk Sewershed Scope: In order to qualify for Development Impact Fees (DIF) and to assure that the Western Trunk Sewer (WTS) is designed to serve its entire Sewer Master Plan Tributary Area, the PDR shall include all the Master Plan Trunk Sewers connecting to the WTS and the WTS.
-The PDR shall include: the Western Trunk Sewer from the Kimball Interceptor to the Whispering Lakes Pump Station Riverside Drive and Carpenter Avenue; the Euclid Trunk Sewer from the Western Trunk Sewer in Merrill Avenue to Chino Avenue; the Bon View Trunk Sewer from the Western Trunk Sewer in Merrill Avenue to Chino Avenue; the Grove Trunk Sewer from the Western Trunk Sewer in Merrill Avenue to Chino Avenue; the Bon View Trunk Sewer from the Western Trunk Sewer in Merrill Avenue to Chino Avenue; the Bon View Trunk Sewer from the Western Trunk Sewer in Merrill Avenue to Chino Avenue; the Bon View Trunk Sewer from the Western Trunk Sewer in Merrill Avenue to Chino Avenue; the Walker Trunk Sewer from the Western Trunk Sewer in Schaeffer Avenue to Chino Avenue.
-At minimum, the PDRs shall include:
+Western Trunk Sewershed Scope: In order to qualify for Development Impact Fees (DIF) and to assure that the Western Trunk Sewer (WTS) is designed to serve its entire Sewer Master Plan Tributary Area, the PDR shall include the WTS and all the Master Plan Trunk Sewers connecting to the WTS.
+The PDR shall include: the WTS from the Kimball Interceptor to the Whispering Lakes Pump Station at Riverside Drive and Carpenter Avenue; the Euclid Trunk Sewer from the WTS in Merrill Avenue to Chino Avenue; the Bon View Trunk Sewer from the WTS in Merrill Avenue to Chino Avenue; the WTS in Merrill Avenue to Chino Avenue; the WTS in Schaeffer Avenue to Chino Avenue.